 and you really want to ignore them, wrap the code in a

-Create an RStudio sandbox with the same input mapping that your transformation will use.
+We recommend that you create an RStudio sandbox with the same input mapping your transformation will use.
 This is the fastest way to develop your transformation code.

-Then limit the number of rows you read in from the csv(s):
+Tip: Limit the number of rows you read in from the CSV files:

-This will help catch annoying issues without having to run it with a full data load
+This will help you catch annoying issues without having to process all data.

 To simulate the input and output mapping, all you need to do is create the right directories with the right files.
 The following image shows the directory structure: